Israel Dagg: 2013

 Dagg played in every single match of 2013 except for the match against Japan in Tokyo.
 He was on a try drought but was in some of his best form in setting up tries for his teammates as the All Blacks won every game that year to complete the first undefeated season.

 2014

-He had injury trouble in the first test against England, ruling him out of the rest of the series.
+Dagg had injury trouble in the first test against England, ruling him out of the rest of the series.
 Regular right wing Ben Smith was used to cover Dagg's injuries and played so well that he took the fullback jersey for the first two Bledisloe tests.
 Dagg was the given another shot against Argentina in his home province and played well enough to shift Smith back to right wing for the rest of the rugby championship.
 Against England on the end of year tour, Dagg got shown up on defence by Jonny May and lost his fullback spot to Smith for the last test against Wales.